Realization of a quantum degenerate mixture of highly magnetic and nonmagnetic atoms: Results

 \section{Results}

-We now address the development of the atom numbers $N$, temperatures $T$ and the phase-space density (PSD) during the evaporation process which is shown in Fig.~\ref{fig:fig2}.
+We now address the development of the atom numbers $N$, the temperatures $T$, and the phase-space density (PSD) during the evaporation process, which is shown in Fig.~\ref{fig:fig2}.
 As expected, at the expense of mostly Yb atoms the overall temperature of the mixture decreases.
-It is important to note the high fidelity with which the temperature of Er follows the temperature of Yb, highlighting the very good thermal contact between both species and allowing for successful sympathetic cooling of Er.
+It is important to note the high fidelity with which the temperature of Er follows the temperature of Yb, highlighting the very good thermal contact between the two species and allowing for successful sympathetic cooling of Er.
 Correspondingly, the PSD increases by more than four orders of magnitude.
 After about $9.5\,\s$ of evaporation it reaches the critical value of about $2.6$, the onset of quantum degeneracy into a BEC.
+This is further evidenced by the apparent discontinuity of the observed quantities at $10\,\s$.
+This change is most probably due to the phase transition from a thermal cloud to a BEC where a Gaussian fit is no longer the appropriate description of the actual density distribution but instead highlights the sudden ``compactification'' of the sample.

 As a measure of the evaporation efficiency we look at the relationship of the $\PSD$, normalized to its initial value $\PSD_0$, to the atom numbers $N$, normalized to their initial values $N_0$.
-There, usually a power law-like behavior is observed and $\gamma = -d\ln(\PSD/\PSD_0)/d\ln(N/N_0)$ serves as a good indicator of evaporation efficiency~\cite{ketterle_evaporative_1996}.
-In the case at hand (see Fig.~\ref{fig:fig3}) one obtains $\gamma = -4.8(3)$ for Er and $-2.4(2)$ for Yb.
-Comparing this, e.g.\ to our earlier results in the evaporation of a Yb-Li mixture~\cite{schafer_experimental_2018}, we find a similar efficiency for Yb as before ($\gamma_{\rm Yb} = 2.9$ for Yb-Li) but a reduced evaporation efficiency of the sympathetically cooled species Er as compared to Li ($\gamma_{\rm Li} = 6.5$ in Yb-Li).
-This might in parts be due to the reduced effect of gravity on the very light Li resulting in a significantly deeper trap and reduced losses for hotter Li atoms.
+There, usually a power-law-like behavior is observed, and $\gamma = -d\ln(\PSD/\PSD_0)/d\ln(N/N_0)$ serves as a good indicator of evaporation efficiency~\cite{ketterle_evaporative_1996}.
+In the case at hand (see Fig.~\ref{fig:fig3}), one obtains $\gamma = 4.8(3)$ for Er and $2.4(2)$ for Yb.
+Comparing this, e.g., with our earlier results in the evaporation of an Yb-Li mixture~\cite{schafer_experimental_2018}, we find a similar efficiency for Yb to that found before ($\gamma_{\rm Yb} = 2.9$ for Yb-Li) but a reduced evaporation efficiency of the sympathetically cooled species Er as compared with Li ($\gamma_{\rm Li} = 6.5$ in Yb-Li).
+This might in part be due to the reduced effect of gravity on the very light Li resulting in a significantly deeper trap and reduced losses for hotter Li atoms.
+The sympathetic cooling of Er is not perfect in the sense that a reduction in the Er atom number is also observed.
+It is rather that in this scenario of similar trap depths for both species and also due to favorable Er-Er collisional properties~\cite{aikawa_bose-einstein_2012}, Yb efficiently supports the cooling process of Er.
+This is further evidenced by the fact that in our experiment no Er BEC can be achieved by single-species evaporation due to an insufficient number of Er atoms initially loaded into the FORT, while a single-species-evaporated Yb BEC is possible.